fersteldev/rozbrajamy-raka-countdown/README.md

 # rozbrajamy-raka-countdown

-Minimal countdown widget for charity CS 1.6 tournament – Rozbrajamy Raka initiative.
+Minimal countdown widget for a CS 1.6 charity tournament – Rozbrajamy Raka initiative.

+This project is intended for **CS 1.6 forum administrators** who want to embed a live countdown in their **sidebar using a CUSTOM TXT / HTML widget plugin**.

+The goal is to provide a simple, plug-and-play countdown that can be added without any backend setup.

 ---